META-1-Official/soft-launch-meta1-ui/README.md

 ### Master (stable)
 When all issues to the current RC are fixed, `staging` branch is released to the stable `master` branch.

-Available for browsing on https://wallet.bitshares.org/, which is the official reference wallet for Bitshares.
+Available for browsing on https://wallet.bitshares.org/, which is the official reference wallet for Meta1.